Arizona–Arizona State baseball rivalry: The Brock–Kindall years

 Under the helms of Jim Brock and Jerry Kindall, the rivalry reached a new level of intensity.
 Longtime sports columnist Greg Hansen of the Arizona Daily Star described the rivalry between Brock and Kindall as the greatest between any Arizona-Arizona State coaching duo in any sport.
 During the 1970s and early 1980s, the teams reached the peak of their joint prominence: the Wildcats and Sun Devils would win College World Series titles back-to-back with each other in 1976–77 and 1980–81.
 Perhaps the most important game played between the two was a 1976 College World Series semi-final matchup (see below) in which Arizona defeated Arizona State 5–1 to advance to the College World Series title game against Eastern Michigan, ending Arizona State's season.
 The Wildcats won their first College World Series title the next game.

 1990s–present

 In recent years the rivalry has been dominated in stretches by each team.
 Arizona State generally dominated the rivalry in the 1990s and 2000s, making many College World Series appearances while Arizona struggled and made only a single one - in 2004.

 The 2010s were however dominated by Arizona, who have made 3 College World Series appearances since the Sun Devils' last appearance - winning once and running-up once.
-The Wildcats have also won 2 Pac-12 titles since the Sun Devils' last in 2010.
+The Wildcats have also won 3 Pac-12 titles since the Sun Devils' last in 2010.

+In 2025, Arizona and Arizona State baseball teams now compete in the Big 12 Conference after 46 years as members of the then Pac-10, now Pac-12 Conference.